jonahbeckford/dk/README.md

 The build system specifications are at [docs/SPECIFICATION.md](docs/SPECIFICATION.md).
 The [Apache 2.0 and OSL 3.0 open source](https://gitlab.com/dkml/build-tools/MlFront#licenses) `dksrc/dk0` reference implementation is documented in the next sections, but as of December 2025 it has not been updated to use the simpler, Lua-based scripting.

+Requirements: `dksrc/dk0` works on Windows, macOS and Linux, with Linux needing `curl` installed.
+For now the `.NET` build rules require `glibc` on Linux (Debian, Ubuntu, RHEL, etc.), but the build system is statically linked on Linux and does not require `glibc`.

 We'll start explaining the build system by unpackaging the popular zip compression software "7zip". (dk has no affliation with 7zip.)